realstraw/realstraw.github.io/_drafts/new-post.markdown

 This is especially true in software engineering.
 I still vividly remembers the following figure that I first saw during college days, in one of the engineering courses.
-It shows one of the pitfalls that
+It shows one of the pitfalls that even the most careful plans does not produce perfect solutions, and the industry now has moved on from traditional waterfall software development life cycle into the more agile approach.

 ![Engineering Projects]({{"/assets/attachments/tree-swing-project-management-large.png"}})